 Retired Polymer Clay Magazines

 I remember when there were no polymer clay magazines and we had to resort to thumbing through jewelry and craft magazines, hoping to find the occasional polymer clay tutorial or article.
 But things have changed and we have so many choices today!
-In addition to the three currently published polymer clay magazines listed above, there are two magazines that I want to mention.
+In addition to the five currently published polymer clay magazines listed above, there are three magazines that I want to mention.
 While these are no longer in production, you may find copies for sale on destash groups, or you may be able to borrow them from friends.
 Here are the two retired polymer clay magazines.

 Polymer Café was the first polymer clay magazine.
 It was such a treat to get this magazine in the mail!
 Starting in 2003, Polymer Café was sent out four times a year by founding publishers Joan and Mike Clipp.
 Over time, the magazine changed hands and Scott Publications took over publication bi-monthly (six times a year).
 This periodical was known for its accessible style and tended to be a favorite of hobbyists who were most interested in creating for leisure.
 The magazine always aimed at the amateur (a niche that’s lacking in current publications).
 Sadly, it did suffer a bit in its later years from poor editorial standards.
 Polymer Café closed in early 2017.
 I’d say a 14-year run is an admirable success, however, and we’ll all remember this magazine fondly.